Ayodele Awojobi: Educator

 On his return from England in 1966 Awojobi enrolled as a lecturer in the Faculty of Engineering, University of Lagos, Akoka.
 His teaching methods endeared him to his engineering students, whose public chants: "Dead easy...
 Dead easy...", would often be heard shouted in his direction as he went along the campus grounds.
 He quickly rose in the ranks among his colleagues and would later become the head of department, Mechanical Engineering, University of Lagos.

 Awojobi went back to London to study for his doctorate.
 He returned in 1974 and was made an associate professor in mechanical engineering at the University of Lagos.
 However, one week after having been appointed associate professor, the University of Lagos Senate, after receiving news that Awojobi had just been awarded the degree of Doctor of Science (DSc), immediately appointed him professor in mechanical engineering, making him the youngest professor in the Faculty of Engineering, University of Lagos and the first ever to be expressly promoted from associate to full professorship within a week.

 By nature, Ayodele Awojobi was a teacher.
 He imparted knowledge at various other levels, even as he contended with his day job as a full-time professor and university lecturer.
 He envisaged his country as a whole becoming more advanced, technologically – this was exemplified when he refused lucrative offers from commercial outfits for his Autonov 1 invention, he rather preferring to preserve his design for his country's future benefit.

 He engaged with great educators of his, and earlier generations, such as the late nationalist and Yoruba leader, Obafemi Awolowo (who forwarded several of Ayodele's educational books), the late activist, social crusader and educator, Tai Solarin, and the once Lagos State governor, Lateef Kayode Jakande, who achieved free education at all educational levels in Lagos State, Nigeria.

-Jakande believed in Awolowo's visionary ideas about the way forward for the nation, particularly in Awolowo's resounding theme of qualitative and quantitative education across the nation, free of over-bearing school fees.
+Jakande believed in Awolowo's visionary ideas about the way forward for the nation, particularly in Awolowo's resounding theme of qualitative and quantitative education across the nation, free of overbearing school fees.

-Ayodele Awojobi became, at one time, the chairman, Lagos State School's Management Board, out of his concern for ways to better improve the problems inherent in secondary school education in Lagos State, Nigeria.
+Ayodele Awojobi became, at one time, the chairman, Lagos State School's management board, out of his concern for ways to better improve the problems inherent in secondary school education in Lagos State, Nigeria.

 He desired that all his children go to public schools.
 The older ones all did.
 Such was his vision and hope that the country would some day attain equitable distribution in the quality of education cutting across different social strata.

 He authored several books for both the secondary and tertiary levels of education in Nigeria.

 His natural propensity to inform, to educate, drove him to become, in the early 1970s, a quiz-master on national television.
 The quiz-show, Mastermind, consisted of weekly contestants taking turns in isolation on "the hot-seat", whereupon various categories of questions would be thrown at them.
 Otunba Gbenga Daniel, former governor of Ogun State, Nigeria, was a returning winner and champion on Mastermind for several episodes over; he being in his undergraduate years at the time.